 About Fort Worth:

-Fort Worth is located in North Central Texas and is known as the “City of Cowboys and Culture,” it offers rich history, Western heritage, art scenes, and various notable attractions.
+Fort Worth is located in North Central Texas and is known as the “City of Cowboys and Culture.”
+It offers rich history, Western heritage, art scenes, and various notable attractions.
 Here’s an overview of Fort Worth, Texas.

 Stockyards: The old Stockyards District shows how important cowboys were in Fort Worth.
 There are cattle drives, rodeos, cowboy shows, and museums that keep the cowboy history alive.

-Culture: The city boasts a vibrant cultural district, home to world-class museums and American Art showcasing artistic treasures.
+Culture: The city boasts a vibrant cultural district, home to world-class museums and American Art, showcasing artistic treasures.

 1- Dallas/Fort Worth International Airport